mbouchenoire/varys/README.md

   - assignee change,
   - new comments,
   - new commits.
+- pending merge requests,
-- remote build statuses of your local Git branches (configurable),
+- remote build statuses (of your local git branches),
 - services downtimes.

 ## Build & Run from sources